Nolensville Real Estate and Homes For SaleCity

 Things to do around Nolensville

 Nolensville is giving every indication that it wants to be more than just another sleepy suburb.
-Over the last four years, a team of deep-pocketed local investors have mobilized a plan to create a downtown district worthy of the town’s emerging status as the next big thing in Nashville real estate.
-Think a pedestrian-friendly district with shops, attractive office space, and trendy restaurants—a design crafted with the community’s needs and growth in mind.
+Over the last four years, a team of deep-pocketed local investors has mobilized a plan to create a downtown district worthy of the town’s emerging status as the next big thing in Nashville real estate.
+Think of a pedestrian-friendly district with shops, attractive office space, and trendy restaurants—a design crafted with the community’s needs and growth in mind.
 But this downtown district isn’t the only feature that the town is building from scratch.
 In the last five years, Nolensville has built three schools to accommodate the influx of families.
-So far they’re providing an education to rival any community in the Nashville area.
-When you add these elements to the already thriving string of businesses and restaurants along Highway 41A, you start to see a boomtown that’s already maturing into a fixture of the Nashville metro real estate scene.
+So far they’re providing an education to rival any community in the Nashville area (at least in the Williamson County section of Nolensville).
+When you add these elements to the already thriving string of businesses and restaurants along Highway 41A, you start to see a boomtown that’s already maturing into a fixture of the Nashville real estate scene.

 Nolensville Farmers Market